Jaaz7/TailTeller/README.md

     - [Seaborn 0.11.0](https://seaborn.pydata.org/) - A Python library for data science statistical visualization.
     - [Plotly 5.22.0](https://plotly.com/) - A Python Library used to represent complex data in interactive graphical visualizations.
     - [Docker](https://docs.docker.com/desktop/) - Docker is a platform that automates deployment, I couldn't have deployed a real-time model prediction without it, for a Machine Learning project it can be very challenging to deal with a 500mb slug size from Heroku.
+Something that facilitates Docker is making a bash deploy.sh file, with a single command in the CLI the whole project is pushed directly to Heroku in seconds.
   - ### Inspirational Resources
     - I went through many inspirational projects in predictive analytics from GitHub by the search bar.
     - [freeCodeCamp mini course in Machine Learning](https://www.youtube.com/watch?v=i_LwzRVP7bg) - This video was helpful to understand         Classification using Tensorflow.